gvwilson/thirdbit/src/fiction/still-book/index.md

 morning, with sharp teeth and narrow eyes, and whiskers abristle under their noses.
 They sauntered over when Still arrived.

-"So, we hear you're---"
+"So, we hear you're—"

-"---coming shopping with us."
+"—coming shopping with us."
 They sniffed in unison.
-"You'll need a---"
+"You'll need a—"

-"---better face than that."
+"—better face than that."

 "I don't think there's anything wrong with my face," Still said primly.

-"Oh, well, we'll see---"
+"Oh, well, we'll see—"

-"---what Crest has to say about that."
+"—what Crest has to say about that."

 "Crest-of-the-*Wave*," said a sharp voice.
 Still jumped.
 Crest-of-the-Wave had rolled up beside them on silent wheels.
 He scowled